maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>Fehler: Dumpdatei Format Eintrag ist ungültig.
 Habe "%s" bekommen, aber "format" erwartet.</translation>

 YES
-The translation is understandable but awkward and partially incorrect in phrasing and word order.
-In German, "Dumpdatei Format Eintrag" should be combined more naturally, e.g., "Das Format des Dumpdatei-Eintrags".
-Also, "Habe ... bekommen, aber ... erwartet" is informal and not precise enough for error messages.
-The English phrase "format record" implies a specific technical term and should be translated accordingly.
+The German translation is understandable but the sentence structure is unnatural and the capitalization is incorrect.
+"Dumpdatei Format Eintrag" should be "Dumpdatei-Format-Eintrag" or "Format-Eintrag der Dumpdatei".
+Also, in German, "bekommen" is less formal/appropriate here; "erhalten" is preferred in technical contexts.
+"Fehler" message style prefers "Erhalten" over "Habe ... bekommen".

 Correct translation:
-Fehler: Der Datensatz im Dumpdatei-Format ist inkorrekt.
-Erhielt "%s", erwartet "format".
+Fehler: Der Format-Eintrag der Dumpdatei ist ungültig. "%s" erhalten, aber "format" erwartet.
 ```

 ```